ericthegeorge/FootballTracker/README.md

 If you're ever stuck, you can refer to some example code (that is, my Cardfight Vanguard project on github) that shares similar structure (I wonder why 💯).
 It can help give you some direction, although I will say the structure is very inefficient and improper there, so consult the official development guidelines, API, and other online resources as well.

+Also, make sure you are pulling before you work and commit, it's important you work on the most up to date code.

 Hopefully the setup goes smoothly for everyone.
 Development is the fun part so let's enjoy it! 🙌